Air Fryer Baked Potato

 Serves 2

-I love baked potatoes in the oven, but once I cooked them in the air fryer, I didn't look back.
-This air fryer baked potato has extra-crispy skin and fluffy insides, and it cooks in just 45 minutes.
-Bonus: You don't have to wait for the oven to preheat.
+Learn how to make a perfect baked potato in the air fryer!
+These air fryer baked potatoes have extra-crispy skin and fluffy insides and are ready in just 45 minutes.
 Serve with butter, salt, and freshly cracked black pepper, or try one of the serving suggestions in the blog post above.

 Equipment